bryankhelven/coherence-findings/README.md

 ## Contributions

 Contributions to this repository are welcome.
 If you have additional prompts or enhancements to existing ones, please submit a pull request.

+## How to cite

+Barbosa, B.K.S.; Campelo, C.E.C.
+(2024).
+LLMs as Tools for Evaluating Textual Coherence: A Comparative Analysis.
+In the Proceedings of the 15th Symposium in Information and Human Language Technology (STIL).
+November, 17-21.
+Belém-PA, Brazil. p.
+278-287.
+DOI: https://doi.org/10.5753/stil.2024.245379.